pidupuis/blog/source/_posts/Handle-oauth-during-end-to-end-tests.md

 }, 20000);
 ```

 In the previous code, we wait during 20 seconds maximum for the current url to be our app url.
-At each iteration, we click on the apps_market_account button if it is present.
-Once again, 20 seconds is an arbitrary duration.
+At each iteration, we click on the `apps_market_account` button if it is present.
+Do the same for the `submit_approve_access` button.
+Once again, 20 seconds are an arbitrary duration.
 If you think you need more, put more.
+If no approval is required, it will take less time anyway.

 # Put it together<a id="put-it-together"></a>